Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Background and Related Work

 \item \textbf{Information Retrieval (IR) Based FL.} FL can be formulated as an information retrieval (IR) problem, where a bug report serves as a query to rank code files by relevance.
 Existing IR-based FL techniques use various similarity measures, such as Vector Space Model (VSM)~\citep{DBLP:conf/icse/ZhouZL12, DBLP:conf/kbse/SahaLKP13, DBLP:conf/icsm/SahaLKP14, DBLP:conf/iwpc/WangL14, DBLP:conf/icsm/WongXZHZM14}, Dirichlet Language Model (DLM)~\citep{DBLP:journals/smr/SismanAK17}, or deep learning approaches~\citep{DBLP:journals/tse/HuoTLLS21, DBLP:conf/icse/CiborowskaD22, DBLP:journals/access/MohsenHWMM23}.
 In this work, we empirically evaluate IR-based FL in the Linux kernel.

-\item \textbf{Agent-based FL.} With the advance in LLMs, LLM agents have demonstrated remarkable accuracy in diverse software maintenance tasks, including \fl.
-For instance, \sweagent~\citep{DBLP:journals/corr/abs-2405-15793} incorporates a custom-built Agent-Computer Interface to navigate entire repositories and edit code files; \autocoderover~\citep{DBLP:conf/issta/0002RFR24} equips LLMs with code search capabilities to retrieve relevant code contexts; \agentless~\citep{DBLP:journals/corr/abs-2407-01489} refines the localization process with developer expertise, restricting the decision-making autonomy of agents.
-In this work, we not only make the first attempt to empirically evaluate existing agents in the Linux kernel, but also propose an enhancement framework to improve agents in localizing Linux kernel bugs.
+\item \textbf{Agent-based FL.} Recent advances in LLM agents have shown strong performance in software maintenance tasks, including \fl.
+For instance, \sweagent~\citep{DBLP:journals/corr/abs-2405-15793} incorporates a custom-built Agent-Computer Interface to navigate entire repositories; \autocoderover~\citep{DBLP:conf/issta/0002RFR24} equips LLMs with code search capabilities to retrieve relevant code contexts; \agentless~\citep{DBLP:journals/corr/abs-2407-01489} refines the localization process by restricting the decision-making autonomy of agents.
+In this work, we not only make the first attempt to empirically evaluate existing agents in the Linux kernel, but also propose a framework to enhance their performance in this challenging domain.

 \end{itemize}